ChainSafe/engineering-handbook/docs/2_development/3_quality_assurance/test-plan-guidelines.md

 ### Test Environment & CI
 - Add details here on where / when / how the tests are executed in CI
-- List the environments required to run the tests (dev, test, staging)
+- List the environments required to run the tests (development, staging etc)

 ### Test Data:
 - Add details outlining any data requirements for testing and details on how to setup/clear down after testing